-All deals and special prices listed on this website are valid until out of stock.
+All deals and special prices listed on this website are valid until the listed products are out of stock.

 4. Payment for the goods

-Part of the order in the e-shop is the obligation of the buyer to pay the price to the seller for the products ordered.
+One part of order made in the e-shop is the obligation of the buyer to pay the price to the seller for the ordered products.

-Standard product delivery time is the next working day.
-In the case of a change in delivery time, the seller will contact the buyer after receiving the order.
+The standard delivery time depends on each country (but usually it is up to 5 working days).
+In case of change in delivery time, the seller will contact the buyer after receiving the order.
 When paying in advance, the seller sends the goods only after the payment has been credited to the seller's account.

-Goods shall be deemed to have been received by the buyer at the moment when the buyer or a third party (other than the carrier) designated by the buyer accepts all parts of the ordered goods, or if (a) the goods ordered by the buyer in a single order are delivered separately, at the moment of acceptance of the last item delivered; (b) supplies the delivery of several parts or pieces; by the time of receipt of the last delivered part or last item, (c) supplies the goods repeatedly for a specified period, at the time of receipt of the first goods delivered.
+The goods are considered as received by the buyer at the moment when the buyer or a third party (other than the carrier) designated by the buyer accepts all parts of the ordered goods, or if (a) the goods ordered by the buyer in a single order are delivered separately, at the moment of acceptance of the last item delivered; (b) supplies the delivery of several parts or pieces; by the time of receipt of the last delivered part or last item, (c) supplies the goods repeatedly for a specified period of time, at the moment of receiving the first good from the order.

 6. Complaints guidelines

-The seller is liable for defects that the products have on receipt by the buyer.
+The seller is liable for defects that the products have when the buyer receives them.
 He is not responsible for defects caused by their use or wear.
 For items sold at a lower price, he is not liable for the defect for which the lower price was negotiated.
 If the items are not perishable or used, the seller is responsible for defects that occur after the receipt of the item within the warranty period (warranty).

-The warranty period for new products is 24 months, which starts with the receipt of goods by the buyer.
+The warranty period for new products is 24 months and it starts from the moment of taking the goods over by the buyer.
 The warranty period for used goods is 12 months.
 If a period of use is marked on the item being sold, its packaging or its instructions, the warranty period shall not expire before the expiry of this period.

 The warranty certificate is issued at the request of the buyer.
-Proof of purchase is sufficient to make a claim.
+To make a claim, the proof of purchase is sufficient.

 If the goods have a defect that can be removed, the buyer has the right to have it removed free of charge, on time and accurately.
 The seller shall remove the defect without undue delay.

 Wear characteristic of a given material or use is not considered a defect.
-This is not a defect if the nature of the item sold implies that its service life is shorter than the warranty period, and when the item is typically worn by regular use before the warranty period expires.
+If the nature of the item sold implies that its service life is shorter than the warranty period, and when the item is typically worn by regular use before the warranty period expires, this is not considered a defect.

-The seller shall exercise rights arising from liability for defects at NajTrade s.r.o., Němcovej 30, 040 01 Košice.
-However, if the warranty document states the warranty service that is closer to the seller or the buyer, the buyer will exercise the right to repair in the warranty service.
+The seller shall exercise rights arising from liability for defects at NajTrade s.r.o., Hroncova 1, 040 01 Košice.
+However, if the warranty document states there is a warranty service that is closer to the seller or the buyer, the buyer will exercise the right to repair the product in the warranty service.
 The warranty service is obliged to repair the product within 30 days at the latest.

 In case of a replacement, the warranty period shall commence once the new item has been handed over.
-The same applies if the part for which the warranty is provided is replaced.
+The same applies if the part for which the warranty was provided has been replaced.